domin-mnd/todo-tracker/README.md

 npm run build # build the project npm run preview # start the project, you can provide --port & --host flags directly in package.json script
 ```

+## Firebase

+This project uses firebase therefore to run the project you need to setup a firebase project.
+To do that:
+- Add project
+- Add firebase to your app - select "Web" to get started
+- Place firebase SDK credentials in `config.ts` (copy & paste `config.example.ts` & rename it)
+- Add authentication.
+There's only 1 provider to add - Google.
+- Setup cloud firestore - create the database.
+- In cloud firestore stepper select "Rules" & edit the following line: `allow read, write: if false;` to `allow read, write: if true;`
+- Done!

 ## Colors